simonmichael/hledger/hledger/hledger.m4.md

 ```

-Show the current value (the 2000-04-01 price is still in effect today):
+The value today is the same (the 2000-04-01 price is still in effect):
 ```cli
 $ hledger -f- print --value=now
 2000-01-01